The 9 Best Small Business Email Marketing Software for 2020

 Previously considered only a real option for companies with the budget and resources to accommodate omnichannel marketing, Omnisend makes it truly accessible for everyone with pre-built automated workflows and deep integration with several channels.

-On top of email marketing, Omnisend allows you to connect with your customers over SMS (for some pricing plans they are free), Facebook Messenger, WhatsApp, Facebook and Google Retargeting ads, and web push notifications.
+On top of email marketing, Omnisend allows you to connect with your customers over SMS (for some pricing plans they are free), Facebook Messenger, Facebook and Google Retargeting ads, and web push notifications.
 Their smart segmentation means that you can precisely target your customers based on their own shopping and campaign behavior.

 If you just need basic email marketing software for your small business, Omnisend’s free plan might just be for you.